Section

 s.5 Keep your knowledge and skills up to date

-• Understand how to identify anterior ocular lesions and offers appropriate advice to patients not requiring referral.
+• Able to identify the key features of anterior ocular lesions and offer appropriate advice to patients not requiring referral.

-• Understand how to recognise abnormal anterior ocular lesions and refers when appropriate.
+• Able to recognise abnormal anterior ocular lesions and refer when appropriate.

 s.7 Conduct appropriate assessments, examinations, treatments and referrals